Nonreciprocal transition between two indirectly coupled energy levels: Introduction

 Time reversal symmetry is the hypothesis that certain physical quantities are unchanged under time reversal transformation, which is related to reversibility of the system, such as the principle of detailed balancing in kinetic systems~\cite{Pathria}.
 With the principle of detailed balance as a background, A. Einstein proposed his quantum theory of radiation~\cite{Einstein1917} in 1916, which is now considered as the theoretical foundation of the laser, and one of the important corollaries is the absorption coefficient should be equal to the stimulated emission coefficient between two nondegenerate energy levels.
 However, sometimes we need to break the time reversal symmetry of atomic systems to yield fantastic phenomena, e.g., cyclic population transfer~\cite{KralPRL01}, controllable electromagnetically induced transparency~\cite{HLiPRA09}, gain without inversion~\cite{WZJiaPRA10}.

-One important approach to break the time reversal symmetry of atomic systems is based on the cyclic three-level transitions in the superconducting qubit circuit with three Josephson junctions~\cite{YXLiuPRL05,MooijSci99}, and chiral molecules~\cite{KralPRL01,KralPRL03,YLiPRL07}.
+One important approach to break the time reversal symmetry of atomic systems is based on the cyclic three-level transitions in the chiral molecules~\cite{KralPRL01,KralPRL03,YLiPRL07}, and in the superconducting qubit circuit with three Josephson junctions~\cite{YXLiuPRL05,MooijSci99}.
 The cyclic three-level transitions in multi-level atomic systems have been used to generate many interesting phenomena in single-photon level, including single-photon quantum routing~\cite{LZhouPRL13}, single-photon second-order nonlinear processes~\cite{YXLiuSR14,YJZhaoPRA17,ZHWangPRA15}.
-When the three passible transitions in the cyclic three-level structure are driven by three mutually phase-locked driving fields, the time reversal symmetry of atomic system can be broken by the magnetic flux synthesized from the driving-field phase.
+When the three possible transitions in the cyclic three-level configuration are driven by three mutually phase-locked driving fields, the time reversal symmetry of atomic system can be broken by the magnetic flux synthesized from the driving-field phase.
 In a recent experiment, time-reversal symmetry breaking and cyclic population transfer were revealed in a single nitrogen-vacancy spin system by controlling the global phase of the driving fields~\cite{BarfussNPy18}.

-On the basis above, a multi-level atomic system with cyclic three-level transition was proposed to realize significant difference between the stimulated emission and absorption coefficients of two nondegenerate energy levels, which was referred to as nonreciprocal transition~\cite{XWXuArx19}.
+On the basis above, a multi-level atomic system with cyclic three-level configuration was proposed to realize significant difference between the stimulated emission and absorption coefficients of two nondegenerate energy levels~\cite{XWXuArx19}, which was referred to as nonreciprocal transition.
 Different from the closed-contour spin dynamics~\cite{BarfussNPy18}, besides synthetic magnetism, reservoir engineering was also employed to eliminate one of the transitions in opposite directions~\cite{XWXuArx19}.
-It was shown that the nonreciprocal transition can lead to the elimination of a spectral line in the spontaneous emission spectrum~\cite{XWXuArx20}.
-The multi-level atomic systems with nonreciprocal transition has a potential application for nonreciprocal photon/phonon devices design~\cite{XWXuArx19,JZhangPRB15,YJiangPRAPP18} and molecular detection~\cite{XWXuArx20}.
-However, the cyclic three-level transition only occur in the atomic systems broken parity symmetry, which can not be observed in natural atoms due to the rules of electric dipole transitions in general.
-How to observe nonreciprocal transition in in atomic systems with parity symmetry, e.g., natural atoms, is still an open question.
+Nonreciprocal transition in the multi-level atomic system provides us a new physical mechanism for designing nonreciprocal photon devices~\cite{JZhangPRB15,YJiangPRAPP18} at single-photon level with single atoms~\cite{XWXuArx19}.
+Moreover, it was shown that the nonreciprocal transition can lead to the elimination of a spectral line in the spontaneous emission spectrum~\cite{XWXuArx20}, which has a potential application for the determination of enantiomeric excess of chiral molecules~\cite{XWXuArx20}.